kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/where-resolver.md

 sleep 5
 ```

-Note that kcp automatically creates a Location `default`.
+Note that the server automatically creates a Location `default`.
 So there are 3 Locations and 2 SyncTargets in `root:compute`.
 ```shell
 kubectl get locations,synctargets
 ```